Menu Close

 Environmental Management System

 We also have an Environmental Policy in place which includes the protection and enhancement of biodiversity.
-The current ESG strategy, as published, requires the development of a standalone biodiversity strategy with a focus on biodiversity net gain and we will report on progress with this in the autumn.
-We are pleased to confirm that we do not have any sites identified as areas of nutrient stress.
+We are pleased to confirm that we do not have any sites identified as areas of nutrient stress, and no environmental prosecutions in the past five years.

 EV charging for our customers' homes